BSA Annual Conference 2020

 The BSA Annual Conference is the primary annual conference for sociology in the UK with opportunities for everyone connected to the discipline.

 See you there!
 In the meantime, take a look at the highlights from 2019.

-- Deadline for Abstract submissions: Friday, 11 October 2019
+- Deadline for Abstract submissions: Tuesday, 15 October 2019 *EXTENDED DEADLINE*

 - Presenter booking deadline: Friday, 31 January 2020

 - Early bird registration fee ends: Friday, 31 January 2020